saritha28882/Massachusetts-General-Hospital/README.md

 Payers: This table records the insurance payer’s data.
 Procedures: This table records the details of the procedures done by different patients in the hospital.

+### **Data Set Analysis**
+Identified the attributes and metrics for the chart preparation.
+Patient’s admission is supposed to be identified by the value “inpatient” in the encounter class field of the encounter table.
+But there are records where the encounter class shows “Outpatient” and the there is overnight stay for these employees.

 ### **Data Modeling**
 The first step is to create a date dimension table db_Date_Table in Power Query and then load the same to Power BI Desktop.
 The db_Date_Table has Date column whose value starts from the earliest date available in close_date column or the engage_date column whichever is the earliest.